 Section 6.8.
-Accounting Changes.
-The Borrower shall not, and shall not permit any Subsidiary to, make any significant change in accounting treatment or reporting practices, except as required by GAAP, or change its fiscal year or the fiscal year of any Subsidiary.
+Accounting Changes; Acquisition Documents.
+The Borrower shall not, and shall not permit any Subsidiary to, (a) make any significant change in accounting treatment or reporting practices, except as required by GAAP, or change its fiscal year or the fiscal year of any Subsidiary or (b) amend, modify, or change any of the Acquisition Documents (Enson) in any manner materially adverse in any respect to the rights or interests of the Bank.